Planting the seeds for a future career in horticulture

 And on her days off?
 “We have a couple of horses on our property,” Jane says she loves to ride, “and I do music theatre.
 My life is pretty full on!”

 Want to do the same course?

 Open Colleges’ AHC20416 Certificate II in Horticulture is a nationally recognised qualification where you will learn to recognise plants, undertake planting tasks, use correct pruning techniques and collect plant specimens.
 Retail skills relevant to a garden centre environment are also covered.

 Not keen on horticulture?
 No problem!
-Open Colleges has around 100 online courses in many areas of interest from small business management, finance, accounting, fitness, allied health and many more.
-Search 100 online courses here.
+Open Colleges offers a range of online courses in many areas from small business management, finance, accounting, fitness, allied health and many more.
+Search our online courses here.